Pohang Space Walk: History

 The city of Pohang and the company POSCO had previously collaborated on constructing Hwanho Park together in 2011.
 On April 1, 2019, a memorandum of understanding contract was signed between Pohang mayor Lee Kang-deok, president of POSCO Choi Jeong-woo, and the management of Hwanho Park.
 According to the contract, a steel sculpture was to be constructed in Hwanho Park in order to make the park a recognizable symbol of Pohang.
 Furthermore, POSCO was to construct the steel parts for the sculpture and donate them to Pohang.
-The signing of the contract coincided with the 51st anniversary of POSCO's founding.

 Pohang Space Walk was designed by German designers Heike Mutter and Ulrich Genth, who are married.
 Genth had previously designed Tiger and Turtle – Magic Mountain, a similar interactive sculpture in Duisburg, Germany.
 The pair toured Pohang three times and used inspirations from various places they visited.
 They also consulted citizens and experts for ideas.

 Plans for the structure began to be drafted in September 2019.
 On April 23, 2020, the final design for the structure was revealed.
 On January 19, POSCO officially received a permit to construct Pohang Space Walk, and had a projected completion date of August 2021.
 However, construction was temporarily halted on February 19 because something that was thought to be a fossil was found on the construction site.
 The sculpture's construction did not resume until May 2021, which caused its projected completion date to be pushed back.

 On October 5, 2021, Lee and Genth conducted a preliminary inspection of the sculpture.
 By this point, the creation of the sculpture had cost a total of 11.7 billion South Korean won (around US$).
 On November 18, 2021, construction on the sculpture officially completed, and it had a soft opening ceremony.
 Lee, Genth, Choi, and around 70 people were in attendance.
 An opening ceremony was held for the general public and POSCO employees on November 19, 2021.
 The opening ceremony featured a variety of amenities and activities, such as calligraphy, music, and photoshoots.
 On December 21, 2021, POSCO officially donated the sculpture to Pohang.

 From November 20 to the end of the year, the structure was open to the public from 10 am to 4 pm on weekdays and 10 am to 5 pm on weekends and public holidays.
 Starting from March 2022, the sculpture changed its hours to operate at 10 am to 8 pm on weekdays and 10 am to 9 pm on weekends.